smaranza/logo_frontend/README.md

     npm install
     npm run dev
     ```
-1. The landing page will now be available to be tested on local `localhost`
+1. The landing page will now be available to be tested on `localhost`